DaviPires10/APK-Thumbnailer/README.md

 1. Reads `AndroidManifest.xml` from the APK
 2. Finds the application icon resource
-3. Resolves icon paths from `resources.arsc`
+3. Resolves icon paths and color values from `resources.arsc`
-4. Selects the best raster image available
+4. Detects file MIME types to properly handle PNG, WEBP, or XML data
+5. Parses Android Binary XML to support Adaptive Icons and Vector Drawables, rendering SVG data and compositing layers
-5. Resizes and exports the thumbnail as PNG
+6. Resizes and exports the thumbnail as a PNG

 ---

 ## Limitations

 - APK split resources are not supported

-Most APKs still include high-resolution PNG fallback icons, so compatibility remains good in practice.

 ---